-The Delaware Agricultural Museum Association was founded in the late 1970’s by a group of Delaware farmers and business people dedicated to preserving First State agricultural history and heritage.
+The Delaware Agricultural Museum Association was founded in the mid-1970’s by Delaware farmers and area business people dedicated to preserving First State agricultural history and heritage.

-Situated in a 40,000 square foot building, the Delaware Agricultural Museum houses a collection of over 4,000 artifacts featured in a variety of interesting exhibits.
-Some of the many highlights include:
+Situated in a 38,000 square foot building, the Delaware Agricultural Museum houses a collection of over 4,000 artifacts featured in a variety of interesting exhibits.
+Among the many highlights are: